ThinkRedstone/Campaign/adventure.md

 he was sprayed in blood, and carried a large emblem depicting a setting golden sun
 (symbol of obelisk), also bloodied.

+## Chapter 2: The Struggle for Bertha

+### Scene xxx: Naru apologizing for Gan's behaviour

+Naru is sitting on a rock at the side of the road, with Bertha across his lap, and his halo of weapons at the smallest he considers sufficient- ten swords, all resting on the rock around him.
+He apologizes for Gan's behaviour.